hercules-ci/warp-systemd/README.md

 Let's configure your app to run as a socket-activated systemd service.
 We'll be using the sample app in [example/Main.hs](example/Main.hs).

+If these instructions look too manual, we also have an example [NixOS module](example-nixos/warp-systemd-example.nix) and test.

 1. Create a new service unit at `/etc/systemd/system/warp.service` that'll run your Haskell binary:

    ```systemd